PacoPacorius/ncurses_towers_of_hanoi/README.md

 # ncurses_towers_of_hanoi
-towers of hanoi implemented with c & ncurses
+Towers of hanoi implemented with c & ncurses for Linux.
+Compile with "gcc *.c -lmenu -lncurses".

 ## Controls
 Arrow keys to move and 's' to move a block